 HealthCenral: What do you mean by controller and rescue inhaler?

 Dr. Lott: I set up a treatment plan at the beginning so we both understand what we're doing.
 Treatments are in two broad categories: A controller helps improve control of symptoms so you don't require a rescue inhaler nearly as frequently as you might otherwise.
-These include long-acting beta agonists and inhaled corticosteroid inhalers.
+These include long-acting beta agonists and corticosteroid inhalers.

 A rescue inhaler is used to acutely relieve dyspnea or shortness of breath and is a short-acting beta agonist.
 I grade patients' symptoms using the Asthma Control Test (ACT).
 It gives me a measurable, reproducible way of determining how well asthma is controlled.
 If I find they have a significant problem with control, we will step up therapy to include more control and try to improve the patient's baseline level.